atakan-se/wordle-tr-solver/README.md

-# wordle-tr-solver
+# Wordle Turkish Solver
- Solver for a Wordle game with Turkish Words
+Solver for a Wordle game with Turkish Words, based on yellow/green/gray letters discovered.
+This is a Javascript learning project that is still in progress.